 The secondary goal of this Wildfire Mitigation Plan is to improve the resiliency of the electric grid.
-As part of the development of this Plan, the City's Electric Department is assessing new industry practices and technologies that will reduce the likelihood of a disruption in service and improve the restoration of service.
+As part of the evolution of this Plan, the City's Electric Department periodically assesses new industry practices and technologies that are expected to reduce the likelihood of a disruption in service and improve the restoration of service.